hamadichihaoui/unsupervised_anomaly_detection/README.md

 - The fault percentage is known

 #### Why the problem is quasi unsolvobale even for a human?
 let's take the MTSD dataset as an example.
-As shown in the bellow figure, (a) is a sample of the majority normal samples, (b) is a sample of a minority normal data and (c) is a sample of a the faulty samples (also a minority).
+As shown in the figure bellow,
+- (a) is a sample of the majority normal samples
+- (b) is a sample of a minority normal data
+- (c) is a sample of a the faulty samples (also a minority)

 So, the dataset is composed of multi modal data, but only one mode is labaled as anomaly.

 If the dataset is handed to a human, he most likely will not be able to correctly detect the anomalous samples.